* IMF Bentham to fund class action against CBA

 Litigation financier IMF Bentham Ltd said it would fund the lawsuit against Australia's biggest bank, accusing it of making false and misleading statements and failing to disclose breaches of anti-money laundering rules for years.

-A second lawsuit against the A$128 billion ($102 billion) lender, on top of one filed on Aug 3. by financial intelligence agency AUSTRAC alleging breaches of the Anti-Money Laundering and Counter-Terrorism Financing Act, is fuelling investor concerns that the scandal may still have more shocks in store.
+A second lawsuit against the A$128 billion ($102 billion) lender, on top of one filed on Aug 3. by financial intelligence agency AUSTRAC alleging breaches of the Anti-Money Laundering and Counter-Terrorism Financing Act, is fueling investor concerns that the scandal may still have more shocks in store.

 In addition to the two civil suits, CBA is being investigated by Australia's banking and corporate regulators over the suspicious transfers cited in the AUSTRAC claim.
 Investors are also worried that foreign regulators will pick up the case, as some of the money was sent offshore.

-IMF will bankroll the class action on behalf of all CBA shareholders who bought stock between Aug.
+IMF would bankroll the class action on behalf of all CBA shareholders who bought stock between Aug.
 17, 2015 and Aug.
 3, 2017, seeking damages for the premium paid for the shares as the material information remained hidden, IMF director Hugh McLernon told Reuters on Tuesday.

 CBA has about 800,000 retail and 4 million indirect Australian shareholders, according to its 2017 annual report.